stefanprodan/WebApiThrottle/README.md

 WebApiThrottle
 ==============

-ASP.NET Web API Throttling handler is designed for controlling the rate of requests that clients can make to an Web API based on IP address, client API key and request route.
+ASP.NET Web API Throttling handler is designed to control the rate of requests that clients can make to a Web API based on IP address, client API key and request route.
 WebApiThrottle package is available on NuGet at [nuget.org/packages/WebApiThrottle](https://www.nuget.org/packages/WebApiThrottle/).

 Web API throttling can be configured using the built-in ThrottlePolicy.
 You can set multiple limits